rsjain1978/ml-supervised-learning-regression-cost-functions/README.md

 ## Gradient Descent
 Gradient Descent Algorithm could be applied for multivariate dataset i.e. when we have multiple independent variables and single dependent variable.
--ml-supervised-gradient-descrent-multivariate-linear-regression.py has an example implementation for Gradient Descrent Algorithm.
+-ml-supervised-gradient-descrent-single-variable.py has an example implementation for Gradient Descrent Algorithm for univariate dataset